-The generator comes with a telescopic handle and wheels for easy transport.
+The portable generator comes with a telescopic handle and wheels for easy transport.

-The iGen4200 is EPA and CARB compliant which is ideal for those living in California.
+The iGen4200 is EPA and CARB-compliant, which is ideal for California residents.

 It also comes with a 3-year warranty and lifetime technical support with various accessories such as a tool kit, oil funnel, and oil.

-The WEN GN400i makes our list for being lightweight yet powerful.
-Many small generators are great for when you need to run your sensitive electronics with the combination of being quiet and lightweight.
+The WEN GN400irobustur list as being lightweight yet powerful.
+Many small generators are great when running your sensitive electronic light combination of quiet and lightweight.

-It peaks at 4,000 watts and runs at 3,500 watts.
-You can double your total power output if you connect it to another generator via a Parallel Connection Kit.
-The 1.85 -gallon tank allows for the inverter to run a total of 7 hours of run time.
+It peaks at 4000 watts and runs at 3500 watts.
+You can double your total power output by connecting it to another generator via a Parallel Connection Kit.
+The 1.85 -gallon tank allows the inverter to run a total of 7 hours of run time.

 The indicator lights let you know when you need more fuel or where there’s an issue with charging.
-The sound levels for the Wen GN400i stay around 57 dBA which is much quieter and ideal for camping since many campgrounds have strict noise regulations.
+The noise level for the Wen GN400i stays around 57 dBA which is much quieter and ideal for camping since many campgrounds have strict noise regulations.

 This inverter produces less than 3% THD.
-You can safely use it to run your sensitive electronics.
+So you can safely use it to run your sensitive electronics.

-The control panel comes with two 120V NEMA 5-20R outlets, two 5V USB ports, and one 120V transfer switch ready NEMA L5-30R twist-lock outlet.
-The WEN GN400i offers a 2-year manufacturer warranty and technical support.
+The control panel has two 120V NEMA 5-20R outlets, two 5V USB ports, and one 120V transfer switch-ready NEMA L5-30R twist-lock outlet.
+In addition, the WEN GN400i offers a 2-year manufacturer warranty and technical support.

 One of the downsides to this inverter is the short run time compared to other models with similar wattage.
-This is totally understandable given its smaller size.
-Another thing we miss is the lack of remote start, but this is just more of an issue of convenience than anything serious.
+This is understandable, given its smaller size.
+Another thing we miss is the lack of a remote start, but this is more of an issue of convenience than anything serious.

-This generator has a 3.96-gallon tank with a gauge on it, so you’ll never run empty.
-When running at 50% capacity you can get 8 hours of continuous use.
+This generator has a 3.96-gallon tank with a gauge, so you’ll never run empty.
+When running at 50% capacity, you can get 8 hours of continuous use.